-1.A.2 What does the enterprise say publicly about its commitments to respect people, animals, society, the environment and climate?
+1.A.2 What does the enterprise say publicly about its commitments to respect people, animals, society and the environment?

 Pierre Robert Group acknowledges that our business conduct can potentially have negative impact on people, society, and the environment.
 At the same time, we see the potential to contribute to positive development in the supply chain.
 With this in mind, we have compiled the following principles and criteria guiding our own business: